 Open in full page

-Invert Assist lets you query your data directly in plain language.
-Instead of manually investigating your data through plots and exports, you can ask questions conversationally and get results generated from your Invert data.
-Behind the scenes, Invert Assist generates and runs Python code, so every answer is reproducible and traceable.
+Invert Assist lets you query your bioprocess data in plain language.
+Instead of navigating manually through plots and exports, you can ask questions conversationally and receive results generated directly from your data.
+Behind the scenes, Assist writes and executes Python code against your data, so every answer is reproducible and traceable.

 What you can do with Invert Assist

-• Outlier Detection: Quickly process all your timeseries data to see if there were any excursions worth investigating further.
+• Outlier Detection: Scan all your timeseries data to surface excursions worth investigating further.

 • Root Cause Analysis: Identify drivers behind unexpected trends or deviations in your process data.